SCTU

 What are the project Goals?

-• Increase access to the LA River Channel along the bike path from Rosecrans Ave to Somerset Blvd.
+• Increase access to the LA River Channel along the bike path from Rosecrans Ave to Somerset Blvd. with flood safe, ADA-compliant access ramps.

 • Create LA River overlooks.